Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Philadelphia has combined with its opponents to put up more than 45 points in eight of 15 games this season.
+- Philadelphia and its opponents have combined to put up more than 44.5 points in eight of 15 games this season.

-- Washington's games have gone over 45 points in eight of 15 chances this season.

-- Sunday's over/under is 1.3 points lower than the two team's combined 46.3 points per game average.

-- The 48.3 points per game these two squads have allowed their opponents to score this season are 3.3 more than the 45 over/under in this contest.
+- The two teams combine to score 46.3 points per game, 1.8 more than the total in this contest.

+- This contest's total is 3.8 points under the 48.3 these two squads combine to give up per game in 2021.

-- The average total in Eagles games this season is 47.0, 2.0 points above Sunday's total of 45.
+- The average total in Eagles games this season is 47.0, 2.5 points more than Sunday's total of 44.5.

-- The 46.2 PPG average total in Football Team games this season is 1.2 points more than this game's over/under.
+- The 44.5-point total for this game is 1.7 points below the 46.2 points per game average total in Football Team games this season.

 Eagles stats and trends

+- In Philadelphia's 15 games this year, it has nine wins against the spread.

-- This season, the Eagles have an against the spread record of 4-1 in their five games as a favorite of 3.5 points or more.
+- So far this season, the Eagles have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those contests.

-- Philadelphia's games this year have gone over the total in nine out of 15 opportunities (60%).
+- Philadelphia's games this year have hit the over nine times in 15 opportunities (60%).

-- The Eagles average 26.5 points per game, comparable to the 27.1 per contest the Football Team surrender.
+- The Eagles put up 26.5 points per game, comparable to the 27.1 per contest the Football Team surrender.

-- When Philadelphia scores more than 27.1 points, it is 6-1 against the spread and 6-1 overall.
+- Philadelphia is 6-1 against the spread and 6-1 overall this season when the team records more than 27.1 points.

-- Philadelphia is 5-1 against the spread and 5-1 overall when the team piles up over 373.4 yards.
+- When Philadelphia amasses over 373.4 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Eagles have 15 giveaways this season, while the Football Team have 16 takeaways.
+- The Eagles have turned the ball over 15 times this season, one fewer than the Football Team have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with Washington.